linminhtoo/neuralsym/README.md

 to extract templates from training data, get the labels & so on.
 I have significantly optimized the code & it automatically parallelizes, so it shouldn't take long to prepare all the data on a standard 8/16-core machine, maybe 15 mins total (slowest step is the variance thresholding of 1 mil-dim fingerprints to 32681-dim fingerprints)

 ## Training
-I have provided a sample ```train.sh``` file with sensible hyperparameters that achieved ~40% top-1 valid/test accuracies.
+I have provided a sample ```train.sh``` file with sensible hyperparameters that achieved ~40% top-1 valid/test  in terms of template-matching accuracy.
+For reactant matching accuracy (this is what we ultimately care about), I can get ~45.5% top-1 and 87.4% top-50 accuracy, calculated using ```infer_all.py```.
 Just do
 ```
     bash -i train.sh
 ```